Waboodoo/HTTP-Shortcuts/docs/advanced.md

 Unfortunately, due to technical limitations on Android, it is not possible to change the name or icon of this secondary launcher app.

 <a name="quick-settings-tile"></a>
-## Trigger shortcut via Quick Settings Tile
+## Trigger shortcut via quick settings tile

 On most Android devices you can pull down the status bar to reveal the quick settings area, e.g. to quickly toggle Wi-Fi or enable "Do not disturb" mode.
 You can edit this area and choose the tiles that are relevant to you and rearrange them.
 When you do you'll notice that there's also an HTTP Shortcuts tile called "Trigger shortcut".
 This tile allows you to quickly trigger a shortcut from anywhere.